-IRELESS ad hoc networks have [1] drawn lots of attention in recent years due to their potential applications in various areas.
+Wireless ad hoc networks [1] draw lots of attentions in recent years due to its potential applications in various areas.
 We consider a wireless ad hoc network consisting of a set V of n wireless nodes distributed in a two-dimensional plane.
-Each wireless node has an omnidirectional antenna.
-This is attractive because a single transmission of a node can be received by all nodes within its vicinity.
-In the most common power-attenuation model, the power required to support a link between two nodes separated by distance r is $r^{\alpha}$ , where $\alpha$ is a real constant between 2 and 5, dependent on the wireless transmission environment.
-Here, we ignore the overhead cost of each node to receive and process the coming signal.
-By a proper scaling, assume that all nodes have the maximum transmission range equal to one unit.
-These wireless nodes define a unit disk graph UDG(V) in which there is a link between two nodes if and only if their Euclidean distance is at most one.
-The number of links in the unit disk graph could be as large as $O(n^2)$ , i.e., the square order of the number of network nodes.
+Each wireless node has an omni-directional antenna.
+This is attractive for a single transmission of a node can be received by all nodes within its vicinity.
+In the most common power-attenuation model, the power required to support a link between two nodes separated by distance r is r^{α} , where α is a real constant between 2 and 5 dependent on the wireless transmission environment.
+Here we ignore the overhead cost of each node to receive and process the coming signal.
+By a proper scaling, we assume that all nodes have the maximum transmission range equal to one unit.
+These wireless nodes define a unit disk graph UDG(V) in which there is an link between two nodes if and only if their Euclidean distance is at most one.
+The number of links in the unit disk graph could be as large as $O(n^2)$, i.e., the square order of the number of network nodes.

 Due to the nodes' limited resource in wireless ad hoc networks, scalability is crucial for network operations.
 One effective approach is to maintain only a linear number of links using a localized construction method.
 However, this sparseness of the constructed network topology should not compromise too much on the power consumptions on communications.
 In this paper, we study how to construct a sparse network topology efficiently for a set of wireless nodes such that every route in the constructed network topology is efficient.
-Here, a route is efficient if its length or hops or both is no more than a constant factor of the minimum needed to connect the source and the destination in the unit disk graph.
+Here a route is efficient if its length or hops is no more than a constant factor of the minimum length or hops needed to connect the source and the destination in the unit disk graph.